Koffi Olomide: 1995–1998: releases and performances

 Koffi commenced work on his thirteenth album, V12, in early 1995, at Studio Plus XXX in Paris.
 He engaged sound engineers such as Maïka Munan and Yves Delaunay, with Quartier Latin contributing backing vocals and some animation sessions.
 Sonodisc subsequently released V12 in CD, vinyl, and audio cassette formats on 9 October 1995.
-V12 achieved commercial success, earning a gold record, with sales exceeding 100,000 copies.
-The album's breakout single, "Fouta Djallon", debuted among the top 20 Congolese rumba songs that year.
+Bob W. White of the University of Montreal later described V12 as "one of the best albums ever produced in the genre".
+The record was commercially successful, going gold, with sales exceeding 100,000 copies.
+Its lead single, "Fouta Djallon", debuted among the top 20 Congolese rumba songs that year.
 In December, Koffi presented the album during a concert at Ivoire InterContinental in Ivory Coast.
-In 1996, he released an anthology album titled Wake Up, featuring Papa Wemba, to quash rumors of a feud between them.
+In 1996, he released an anthology pop-leaning album titled Wake Up, featuring Papa Wemba, to quash rumors of a feud between them.
+However, Congolese music journalist Jeannot Ne Nzau Diop of Le Potentiel argued that Wake Up merely "revived the controversies, quarrels, disagreements, and insults" between the two artists, adding that their on-screen hugs and "radiant smiles" accomplished nothing.
 That same year, Koffi embarked on his first tour to Zimbabwe.

 On 21 May 1997, he published Ultimatum, Quartier Latin's third studio album, followed by his own release, Loi, in December.
 Produced by SonoDisc, Loi reached a gold record, with over 25,000 copies in France and 105,000 internationally.
-The album's eponymous lead single became the hallmark of the ndombolo dance, making waves across Africa.
+According to Maison des Mondes Africains, the album made Koffi the first Congolese musician to receive a gold record in France.
+Its eponymous lead single became the hallmark of the ndombolo dance, making waves across Africa.
 After over three months since its debut, the CNCCS (Commission Nationale de Censure des Chansons et des Spectacles) proscribed Loi and the ndombolo dance, deeming it excessively lascivious, in accordance with an edict issued by president Laurent-Désiré Kabila, who perceived the dance as a parody of his own "physical disabilities".
 As reported by New African, Kabila was enraged when a crowd chanted the word "ndombolo" (meaning "ape") in his presence and expressed a desire to stop tolerating ndombolo music.
 Driven by producer Ngoyarto's suggestion, Koffi released his first compilation album, N'djoli, Ba La Joie 78–79, featuring his early songs with Papa Wemba, King Kester Emeneya, and Félix Manuaku Waku.